 This truly is only a season.
 It will fade but the memories and connections you make within a season of discouragement can have eternal benefits.
 Be brave and remember you’re not alone.
 I’m praying for you!

 This is day 16 of the Homeschooling in the Midst of Hard Things Blog Series!.
 We are so glad you are here!
 If you missed day 15 of our series click here —> How to Homeschool in the Midst of Living Overseas.
 Don’t forget to come back each day to see what practical tips you can learn from veteran homeschool moms who have been in the trenches with you.
-Oh and don’t forget to enter the HUGE giveaways and join the exclusive Facebook group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!
+Oh and don’t forget to join the exclusive Facebook group to chat it up with our members, ask questions and just be a part of our amazing and growing community!

 Sarah Hualde lives in a home that brings her happiness and hay fever.
 Her husband is an award-winning chef, much to the chagrin of her waistline.
 She is the homeschooling mama to two amazing kids with loud personalities.
 She’s published two books in the last twelve months and by the grace of God still loves writing.
 Her family is wildly supportive.
 Her dog is extremely loyal and her turtle is deeply condescending.
 She adores Jesus and loves coffee with a side of pastry.
 You find her on her blog www.latenightcoffeemoms.com